jonathom/coherence-docs/README.md

 #
 ```

-* seems to be a problem with jblas
+* seems to be yet again a problem with jblas
 * it seems that docker on linux can use as much ram as is available, so why the ram warnings?
 * tring to run one single apply-orbit op, seems to work.
 * testing different workflow in SNAP in docker, a workflow apply-orb-file takes very short, except a second read node is present, very weird behaviour, while the *same result* is calculated